A (re-)introduction to the extensible shell

 4. $write $cmd

-We call the old %write-history on the new $cmd.
+We call the previous definition of %write-history on our new $cmd.

 5. last-cmd = $cmd

 Then, we set last-cmd to $cmd.
-Because last-cmd persists across function calls, this effectively saves this command for future calls.
+Because last-cmd persists across calls to %write-history, this saves this value to compare against future values of $cmd.

-This bit of code implements what in Bash would be achieved using HISTCONTROL=ignoredups, and it's reasonable to note that the Bash version is quite a bit more concise than the es one.
-However, the es method has its own major benefits “at scale”, when considering shell features in aggregate.
+This bit of code implements what in Bash would be achieved using HISTCONTROL=ignoredups, and it’s reasonable to note that for this specific case, the Bash version is quite a bit more concise and easier to configure than the es version is to script up.

-The es approach also enables a fundamentally greater degree of flexibility.
-When Paul and Byron exposed the shell's interactive REPL as the function %interactive-loop, they also exposed the non-interactive REPL as %batch-loop, despite having reservations that actually modifying the non-interactive REPL would ever be a good idea.
-Doing so, however, makes it possible to write an alternate version of %batch-loop that parses an entire script before running any of its commands, which is a convenient way to “sanity-check” code and avoid running just half of a buggy script.
+The es approach also enables a fundamentally greater degree of flexibility, because an es function can do anything es can do.
+When Paul and Byron exposed the shell’s interactive REPL as the function %interactive-loop, they also exposed the non-interactive REPL as %batch-loop, despite having reservations that actually modifying the non-interactive REPL would ever be a good idea.
+Doing so, however, made it possible to write an alternate version of %batch-loop that parses an entire script before running any of its commands, which is a convenient way to “sanity-check” code and avoid running half of a buggy script.

 This degree of flexibility is remarkable: this kind of pre-parsing was never implemented or even considered by the authors of es, but it’s just as possible as it is under other shells which officially advertise the behavior.